Sarah BerryWeb Marketing Consultant

+P.S.
 If you’re already submitting links to Google for indexing, and your website isn’t ranking in search results, our experienced team can optimize your site for Google.
-Just contact us online or call us at 888-601-5953 to get started!
+Just contact us online or call us at 888-601-5359 to get started!

-Before you start submitting links to Google, it’s helpful to understand the different ways you can do it.
-That way, you can pick the best method for your business, which can save your team time, money, and hassle.
+That way, you can pick the best method for your business, which can save your team time, money, and hassle in getting your site onto Google’s search results.

 In Google Search Console, you can submit URLs the following ways: